josejrrosas/README_generator/README.md

 ## Description

-This application will help create a README.md for all your projects!
+This application creates a README.md file for your projects.

 ## Table of Contents